Skip to content

 Whether this is a good idea is a separate question.
 Swarm runs on a spec its own maintainers deprecated without ever upgrading — a format whose future is unclear at best, powering a proclaimed production-grade orchestrator.
 If you need multi-node scheduling, service mesh, and rolling updates, you already have Kubernetes.
 The case for helmfile2compose is clear: run the same apps on a single machine without the cluster overhead.
 The case for writing dekube extensions for Swarm is murkier — you'd be converting from one orchestrator to a less capable one.
 But the engine will not judge (it just reads YAML manifests, it produces a .yml).
 I — having built this abomination, pot, kettle, yadda — will.

-These are Docker/Compose limitations, not conversion limitations.
-See Limitations for what gets lost in translation.
+Large port ranges, hostNetwork mapping, S3 virtual-hosted DNS — these are Docker/Compose runtime limitations, not conversion bugs.
+See Pitfalls — Docker/Compose gotchas for the list, and Limitations for what gets lost in translation.